zuggamasta/midiTracker/README.md

 Use the ```space``` key to stop all playing midi channels and notes.
 This also restarts playback.

 ## Quitting
-process can be closed by the ```'q'``` key,
+process can be closed by the ```shift + q``` .

 ## Thank you
 Thank you to everyone helping and making all of this possible.
-Thank you Fiona, thank you Sylt, thank you Markus.
+Thank you Mirjam, Thank you Fiona, thank you Sylt, thank you Markus.

 ## ⚠️ ⚠️ ⚠️ Use at your own risk ⚠️ ⚠️ ⚠️